top of page

 🧠 Spice Tips Most People Don’t Think About

 • Double the garlic.
-Most people under-season BBQ, especially when cooking over high heat.
-Flavours mute out—garlic and pepper can handle being doubled.
+Most people under-season BBQ, especially over high heat.
+Flavors mute out—garlic and pepper can handle being doubled.

 • Don’t forget sugar—but balance it.
-Sugar helps form a crust, but too much and it’ll burn.
+Sugar helps form a crust, but too much will burn.
 Pair it with acid (like lemon or vinegar) or balance it with salt.

 • Try layering.
-Use a basic salt/pepper rub early, then hit the meat with a bolder blend halfway through the cook.
+Use a basic salt/pepper rub early, then hit the meat with a bolder blend halfway through cooking.
 Layers = depth.

 🧡 Not Into Measuring?
 Use Jerry’s Faves